Edited: July 13, 2023

-Note: These FAQ apply to the Cricut Foil Transfer System created for use with Cricut Explore and Cricut Maker machines.
+Note: These FAQ apply to the Cricut Foil Transfer System created for use with Cricut Explore, Cricut Maker, and Cricut Venture machines.
 For FAQ about Cricut Joy Foil Transfer System, click here.

 Which Cricut machines are compatible with Cricut Foil Transfer Tool?

-Cricut Foil Transfer Tool is compatible with Cricut Maker and Cricut Explore machines.
+Cricut Foil Transfer Tool is compatible with Cricut Maker, Cricut Explore, and Cricut Venture machines.
 For information about Cricut Joy Foil Transfer Tool click here.

 Can I use the Foil Transfer Tool when using the Design Space mobile app?